TylerJang27/CellSimulation_cs308/doc/DESIGN.md

 * More types of neighbor construction for cells (i.e. corner neighbors, row neighbors, etc.).

 **View**:
+ - A way to have multiple simulations displayed at once
+ - An implementation of GridView that allows for triangle shaped cells
+ - A way for the View to display parameters the the user can change, which subsequently cause the model to be altered before it is run.
+These parameters could be simulation-specific, so they would have to be read out of the XML and passed to the ApplicationView as a paremeter
+ - The graph does not clear if you start a new simulation, so this issue would need to be addressed so that the graph does not become an absolute mess when you run a new simulation.
 **Controller**:
  - To add new cell shapes, such as triangles, add a new method getAllSquares() in GridParser.java and modify getAllGrid() accordingly.
 Ensure that this parsing method adheres to agreed-upon coordinate conventions for the model and view implementation.
  Additionally, modify SimulationControl.getShapeString() to accommodate the change.